owlbarn/tutorial/chapters/ndarray.md

 Again, note we use both superscript and subscript for the linear map $$L$$, since it contains one covariant component and one contravariant component.
 Further more, we can extend this process and define the tensor.
-A tensor $T$ is an object that is invariant under a change of coordinates, and with a change of coordinates its component changes in a special way.
+A tensor $$T$$ is an object that is invariant under a change of coordinates, and with a change of coordinates its component changes in a special way.
 The way is that:

 $$\tilde{T_{xyz~\ldots}^{abc~\ldots}} = \sum_{ijk\ldots~rst\ldots}~B_i^aB_j^bB_k^c\ldots~T_{rst~\ldots}^{ijk~\ldots}~A_x^rA_y^sA_z^t\ldots$$

-Here the $ijk\ldots$ are indices of the contravariant part of the tensor and the $$rst\ldots$$ are that of the covariant part.
+Here the $$ijk\ldots$$ are indices of the contravariant part of the tensor and the $$rst\ldots$$ are that of the covariant part.

 One of the important operations of tensor is the *tensor contraction*.
 We are familiar with the matrix multiplication:
 $$C_j^i = \sum_{k}A_k^iB_j^k.$$